fbpx

 About the author

-Houda Elyazgi is a Chief Client Officer at Saxum, a digital agency obsessed for good.
+Houda Elyazgi is a Managing Partner, Client & Strategy at Saxum.
 You can follow her on Twitter and LinkedIn for insights into public affairs, issue advocacy, and crisis communications.